ros2/ros2_documentation/source/How-To-Guides/Migrating-from-ROS1/Migrating-CPP-Packages.rst

 The ROS 2 code style guide is different than ROS 1 :doc:`Developer Guide <../../The-ROS2-Project/Contributing/Developer-Guide>`.

-If you are starting a project from scratch, follow the ROS 2 style guide and turn on automatic linter tests by adding these lines in a ``if(BUILD_TESTING)`` block:
+If you are starting a project from scratch, follow the ROS 2 style guide, and turn on automatic linter tests by adding these lines in a ``if(BUILD_TESTING)`` block:

 .. code-block:: cmake

    if(BUILD_TESTING)
       find_package(ament_lint_auto REQUIRED)
       ament_lint_auto_find_test_dependencies()
+      # ...
    endif()

 Then, add the following dependencies to your ``package.xml``: